 What is a VA loan?

 A VA loan is guaranteed by the U.S. Department of Veterans Affairs.
-The loan itself isn’t actually made by the government, but the fact that it’s backed by a government agency makes lenders feel more comfortable in offering these loans because they take on less risk than with a conventional mortgage.
+The loan itself isn’t actually offered by the government, but the fact that it’s backed by a government agency makes lenders feel more comfortable offering these loans because they take on less risk than with a conventional mortgage.

-As a result, it’s possible to get a VA loan without a down payment, and with sometimes-looser credit requirements.
-While you still need to meet certain requirements, and the lender still needs to approve you, if you qualify for a VA loan, it can help you attain homeownership with less money than you’d need otherwise.
+As a result, it’s possible to get a VA loan without a down payment and with less-solid financials.
+While you still need to meet certain requirements, and the lender still needs to approve you, ia VA loan can help you attain homeownership with less money than you’d need otherwise.